mosip/k8s-infra/logging/README.md

 flush_interval: 10s
 flush_mode: interval
 ```
-* Select `ClusterFlows` from `Logging` screen and create one with below mentioned configuration:
+* Select _ClusterFlows_ from _Logging_ screen and create one with below mentioned configuration:
     * Name: eg. elasticflow
     * Description: small description
-    * select `Filters` and replace the contents with the contents of [filter.yaml](./filter.yaml)
+    * select _Filters_ and replace the contents with the contents of [filter.yaml](./filter.yaml)
-    * select `Outputs` as the name of the `ClusterOutputs` and save the same.
+    * select _Outputs_ as the name of the _ClusterOutputs_ and save the same.

 TODO: Issues: Elasticsearch and Kibana pod logs are not getting recorded.
 Further, setting up Cluster Flow for pods specified by pod labels doesn't seem to work.
 Needs investigation.

 ## Elasticsearch Indices
-Daywise indices with the name `logstash*` are created once the above dashboards are imported.
+Day wise indices with the name `logstash*` are created once the above dashboards are imported.
 The `logstash_format: true` setting above enables the same.

 ## Filters
 Note the filters applied in `filters.yaml`.
 You may update the same for your install if required.

 ## Dashboards
 * Open Kibana console `https://<hostname in kibana_values.yaml>//`
-* Under Stack Management --> Saved Objects, import all dashboards under `dashbords/` folder in order of file names.
+* Under _Stack Management_ --> _Saved Objects_, import all dashboards under `dashbords/` folder in order of file names.

 ## Traceid
 You can click the `traceId` field to see the full log trace related to the particular `traceId`.
 The dashboard `02-error-only-logs.ndjson` contains field map for the same.
-To setup such links manually, provide the following url in the given viewof Saved Objects --> logstash --> traceId
+To setup such links manually, provide the following URL in the given viewof _Saved Objects_ --> _logstash_ --> _traceId_

 ![](../docs/_images/traceid-kibana-setting.png)